Promoting Academic Exchange

 In June 2025, Tareq Baconi (Al-Shabaka: The Palestinian Policy Network) and Professor Jeroen Gunning (King’s College London) spoke on Hamas unpacked: history and politics of a movement.

 In June 2025, Dr Mohammed Allehbi (Oxford Centre for Islamic Studies) presented a seminar on Islamic Law Beyond Fiqh.
 This seminar is part of the Islam and Justice seminar series co-convened by Jacob Williams (DPIR).
-An edited recording of the presentation will be available shortly with the kind permission of the speaker at Contemporary Islamic Studies | University of Oxford Podcasts.

 In May 2025, Dr Haroon Bashir (Markfield Institute of Higher Education) presents his book Slavery, Abolition and Islam: Debating Freedom in the Islamic Tradition.